top of page

 Couples therapy

-Couples don't usually come to therapy because they stopped loving each other.
-They come because they keep having the same fight, or because something has gone quiet between them, or because closeness itself has started to feel threatening.
+Couples do not usually come to therapy because they have stopped loving each other.
+More often, they come because they keep having the same fight, because something has gone quiet between them, or because closeness itself has started to feel difficult, fraught, or unsafe.

-Relational psychoanalytic work takes seriously the idea that what happens between two people is never just about those two people.
+Relational psychoanalytic work starts from the understanding that what happens between two people is never only about the present moment or the problem at hand.

-Each person brings a history — ways of needing, ways of protecting, ways of being in relation to others that were formed long before this relationship began.
-Those patterns don't disappear at the couple's edge.
-They meet in the middle, often without anyone quite knowing it.
+Each person brings a history: ways of needing, protecting, longing, defending, and relating that were formed long before this relationship began.
+Those patterns do not disappear at the edge of the couple.
+They meet each other in the relationship, often outside of awareness, and can leave both people feeling stuck, reactive, or alone.

 I work with couples in all relationship structures, including those in ethically non-monogamous and polyamorous relationships.

-Couples work is available for partners at any stage — including those navigating separation or the aftermath of a relationship that has already ended.
+Couples work is available for partners at any stage of a relationship, including those struggling to stay together, considering separation, or trying to make sense of what happened after a relationship has ended.

 Image by Paul Berthelon Bravo